abvarun226/chat/README.md

 # chat server

-A very simple chat server where:
+A very simple chat server using `github.com/gorilla/websocket`
 * a user can send a private message to another user
 * a user can broadcast a message to all users currently online